-Online Trolling Can Bring You Fame And A Bit Of Fortune, Says New Study.
+Online Trolling Can Bring You Fame And A Bit Of Fortune, Says New Study

 According to Newsweek, the study was conducted by Maja Golf-Papez, a postgraduate student from the University of Canterbury, New Zealand.
 Her intention, the article says, was to examine the “phenomenon” of online trolling from the business/marketing side of things.

-Golf-Papez said that she tried to interview some trolls for her research but soon learned that they were difficult to find because they had been banned from some of the more popular platforms online.
+Golf-Papez said that she tried to interview some trolls for her research, but soon learned that they were difficult to find because they had been banned from some of the more popular platforms online.

 “Good trolls are elusive and, I find, highly intelligent characters,” she said.
 “They know how to look after themselves and operate within but on the fringes of the law.”

 But she did end up speaking to a couple of trolls who had achieved notoriety within their communities.
-Some of them, Newsweek reports had even accumulated millions of followers on social media.
+Some of them, Newsweek reports, had even accumulated millions of followers on social media.

-Furthermore, she found that some trolls are being paid by brands to act as “customer service reps” to ” respond to complaints and questions in a way the brand couldn’t or wouldn’t usually.”
+Furthermore, she found that some trolls are being paid by brands to act as “customer service reps” to “respond to complaints and questions in a way the brand couldn’t or wouldn’t usually.”

 The research also establishes the difference between trolling and cyberbullying.
-The two are often conflated by Golf-Papez concluded that trolls are subversive, anarchic characters who are trying to get a reaction out of people.
+The two are often conflated, as Golf-Papez concluded that trolls are subversive, anarchic characters who are trying to get a reaction out of people.
 Her study concludes that their intent is not inherently malicious.
 Cyberbullies, on the other hand, are trying to inflict emotional and psychological harm.

-Although they may not intend to cause harm, their actions often do which the study acknowledges.
+Although they may not intend to cause harm, their actions often do, which the study acknowledges.
 Despite that, Golf-Papez also questions whether online trolling has become just another form of entertainment.

 Their victims probably don’t feel that way.